Yorkies suffer aches and pains just like we do.

-These drugs are issued for short-term reduction of swelling, stiffness, and joint pain, and they are primarily helpful for dogs who suffer arthritis or dogs recovering from injury or surgery.
+These drugs are issued for short-term reduction of swelling, stiffness, and joint pain.
+They are primarily helpful for dogs that suffer from arthritis or dogs recovering from injury or surgery.

-Signs Of Pain
+Signs Of Pain In Yorkies

 Over-The-Counter Pain Relief For Dogs

-These over-the-counter medicines are NSAIDs, non-steroidal anti-inflammatory drugs.
+These over-the-counter medicines are NSAIDs: non-steroidal anti-inflammatory drugs.
 They are a group of medications that can help reduce swelling, pain, and fever.

 NSAIDs for dogs include Carprofen (Rimadyl), Deracoxib (Deramaxx), Firocoxib (Previcox), and Meloxicam (Metacam).
-These types of medications need to be prescribed by your vet so they can perform diagnosis and see what is causing the pain.
+These types of medications need to be prescribed by your vet, who needs to perform diagnosis and see what is causing the pain.